 Footprints in the Snow

-If you’re dreaming of a Winter Wonderland but you’re stuck in the middle of the desert this winter, then Insta-Snow is the perfect choice.
-Or, maybe you are already in the middle of a Winter Wonderland but you don’t want to bring the real (cold) stuff inside!
-What’s even better than an erupting blizzard of Instant Snow?
+Dreaming of a white, winter wonderland?
+You can make it snow any time of year, and in any climate, with Insta-Snow!
+And what’s even better than an amazing blizzard of Instant Snow?
 Making footprints in the snow!
-Just imagine the kids’ faces when they find Santa’s footprints this Christmas or when they find animal tracks in snow on a nature walk.
-Break out the Insta-Snow because it’s time to make your own Winter Wonderland… complete with Footprints in the Snow.
+Just imagine the kids’ faces when they find Santa’s footprints in snow this Christmas, or discover animal tracks during a snowy nature walk.
+Break out the Insta-Snow because it’s time to create your own winter wonderland. . . complete with Footprints in the Snow.

 - Insta-Snow powder